 This chapter aims to frame the historical drivers and crucial decisions that shape the state-of-the-art for AI/ML and CV sciences.
-It approaches the problem by starting from a low-level view of data mining and neural network technologies.
+It approaches the problem starting with a low-level view of data mining and neural network technologies.
 Then it examines shortcomings across those areas driving deep neural networks (DNN) as the defacto solution.